Imoptimal/imoptimal-theme/readme.txt

 = 1.4.2 =
 Restyled the footer menu, in order to make the side scroll clearly visible.

+= 1.4.3 =
+Changed the themes URI - providing the more complete demo page as well.

 == Copyright ==
 Imoptimal Theme, Copyright 2020 Ivan Maljukanovic Imoptimal is distributed under the terms of the GNU GPL